oracle-livelabs/multicloud/helidon-verrazzano/access-verrazzano/access-verrazzano.md

    ![Legend View](images/legend-view.png " ")

-7. On Left side, Click on *Applications*.
+7. On Left side, Click on *Applications* to view the deployed applications.

    ![Applications](images/applications.png " ")